Understand Your Risks to Prevent a Heart Attack

 Children of parents with heart disease are more likely to develop heart disease.

-Black people have disproportionately high rates of more severe high blood pressure and it develops earlier in life.
-Heart disease risk is also higher among Mexican American, American Indian, native Hawaiian and some Asian American people.
+Black people have disproportionately high rates of more severe high blood pressure.
+It also develops earlier in life.
+Heart disease risk is also higher among Mexican American, Native American, Native Hawaiian and some Asian American people.
 This may be partly due to higher rates of obesity and diabetes.

 Historical and systemic factors play a major role in these statistics.
-Among them are adverse social determinants of health, the conditions in which a person is born and lives.
-The determinants include lack of access to health care and healthy foods, and other societal issues.
+Among them are adverse social drivers of health, the conditions in which a person is born and lives.
+The drivers include lack of access to health care and healthy foods and other societal issues.

 Risk factors you can change